javascript-prevent-default

 In this case:

-• Although the link points to an external page, clicking on it will not navigate to the specified URL.
+• Even though the link points to an external page, clicking on it will not navigate to the specified URL.

-• Instead, the message “The link has not been followed” will be printed in the console.
+• Instead, the message “The link was not followed” will be printed to the console.

-• This happens because we have used event.preventDefault(), which prevents the default action of the link (navigation) from occurring.
+• This happens because we used event.preventDefault(), which prevents the link’s default action (navigation) from taking place.